 You’re both wonderful, not that we all couldn’t use some improvement.
 Why else would you

-have chosen one another?
+have chosen one another in the first place?